-Notes: Because the Ich parasite is only visibly present 4 out of the 7 day lifecyle it is important to continue to dose for the full recommended number of days
+Note: The Ich parasite is only visible for 4 out of the 7 day life cycle but it is important to dose for the full recommended number of days.

 A fish that has the Ich parasites on him will look as though he has been sprinkled with little granules of sugar or salt.
 A mild case may only turn up two or three small white dots but a severe case could leave your entire fish dotted with white parasites.

 A fish with Ich may become twitchy and try to rub its body up along the tank décor or gravel.
 In severe cases the fish may become lethargic or loose it’s appetite.
 It’s not uncommon, however for the fish to act pretty normal despite the parasites being present.

 - White speckles across the entirety of the fish